User37som/libbitcoin/bx-watch-address.md

 -c [--config]        The path to the configuration settings file.
 -d [--duration]      The duration of the watch in seconds, defaults to
                      600.
--f [--format]        The output format.
-Options are 'info', 'json' and
-                     'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):